What Is Compassionate Love? Impact On Mental Health And Romantic Love

 Compassion is generally considered the basis for many religious ideas of love and is often cited as a requirement for true humanitarianism.
 After all, how can you develop the desire to help people an entire world away without feeling some amount of compassion toward them and wanting to aid in their plight?
 Compassion is typically regarded as the root of non-profit organizations, social and psychological work, and other entities designed to help others.

 Compassionate love can be defined as love that combines the principles of compassion (empathy, kindness, and consideration) and the principles of love (devotion, admiration, and care).
 Often evident in both romantic and platonic love, compassionate love may not only be found in one corner of loving interactions, but can be used in all types of relationships and all relationship durations.
-You can experience compassionate love for your neighbor just as much as you can experience compassionate love for your long-term partner.
+You can experience compassionate love for your neighbor just as much as you can experience compassionate love for your long-term partner in both social and personal relationships.
 Compassionate love is generally not selfish in its aims and usually works to create an equitable balance of care, attention, and respect, rather than trying to gain something through the relationship.

 Compassionate love can be experienced in numerous ways.
 Compassionate love may be romantic, platonic, or a general, vague feeling directed at all of humanity.
 There may be no single, distinct way to experience compassionate love.

 It could be argued that all love may be compassionate love.
 Indeed, some may argue that love is not loving at all unless it is coupled with compassion.
 Affection and attachment without compassion can be far more akin to infatuation or obsession than love.
-While it is not entirely true that love cannot be felt without also feeling compassion, love is usually best and most effectively put into practice when compassion is present.
+While it is not entirely true that love cannot be felt without also feeling compassion, Love is usually best and most effectively put into practice when compassion is present, which influences both positive and negative affect in relationships.

 Feeling love can mean a lot of things.
 Love can be felt for inanimate objects, such as your favorite sweater or a book that you read again and again.
 However, this love is normally not reciprocated and is not necessarily put into action; you can't demonstrate love for a favorite sweater, aside from wearing it several times.
 In wearing it, you may be demonstrating your preference for that object rather than expressing a compassionate love for it.